 What are some other pros and cons of sacrificing?
 Have you had experiences with choosing whether or not to make an important sacrifice?

-Note: This is the first in a three-part post on sacrifice in relationships.
-Today, in Part I, I talk about the pros and cons of sacrificing for the ones we love.
+Note: This is the first in a three-part series on sacrifice in relationships.
+In Part I, I've talked about the pros and cons of sacrificing for the ones we love.
 In Part II, I’ll suggest some questions you should ask yourself when deciding whether or not to make a major sacrifice.
 Part III will focus on sacrificing for the right reasons.

 Impett, E.A., & Gordon, A. M., (2008).
 For the good of others: Toward a positive psychology of sacrifice.
 In S. J. Lopez (Ed.), Positive Psychology Perspective Series (Vol. 2).
 Westport, CT: Greenwood Publishing Group.